alchemist09/one-square-foot/README.md

 Installation
 ---------------
 Download and extract the application files and folders into a folder located within your web server document root.
-For example, your can create a folder named one-square-foot in your web server document root.
+For example, your can create a folder named "one-square-foot" in your web server document root.

 Create the One-Square-Foot Database
 -----------------------------------